finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 ![distribution](/images/2015-06-09-removing-long-travels-in-the-flight-search/osl_lon_distribution.png "tripDuration on the x-axis, number of occurences on the y-axis")

-The shortest trip duration OSL - LON is 230 minutes in the graph above (115 min per leg) and there is actually an outlier - which is not visible - at 2750 minutes, too!
+The shortest trip duration OSL - LON is 230 minutes in the graph above (115 min per leg) and there is even an outlier - which is not visible - at 2750 minutes!
 However, it is quite clear that this is not a normal distribution.
 It might look more like a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) for the part where x > 230.

 Darn!